dennykane/LOTW/README.md

 there may be an arbitrary number of commands (1,000+) in a given LOTW installation, an early design decision was to work out a concept of "command libraries", such that the commands in a given library may be imported into the current shell's execution context;
-so, to import all of the commands in the 'fs' command library, run: `$&nbsp;import fs`.
+so, to import all of the commands in the 'fs' command library, run: `$ import fs`.

-Here is the way that you can see which commands are in a given library: `$&nbsp;lib <libname>`.
+Here is the way that you can see which commands are in a given library: `$ lib <libname>`.
 Also, since the `lib` command supports autocompletion for its argument, you can use it as a quick way to search for the available libraries in the LOTW system.
 Other than certain commands in certain libraries (like `vim` in 'fs'), though,